 1 Now after the Sabbath, as the first day of the week began to dawn, Mary Magdalene and the other Mary came to see the tomb.
 2 And behold, there was a great earthquake; for an angel of the Lord descended from heaven, and came and rolled back the stone from the door, and sat on it.
 3 His countenance was like lightning, and his clothing as white as snow.

 4 And the guards shook for fear of him, and became like dead men.
 5 But the angel answered and said to the women, “Do not be afraid, for I know that you seek Jesus who was crucified.
 6 He is not here; for He is risen, as He said.
 Come, see the place where the Lord lay.
 7 And go quickly and tell His disciples that He is risen from the dead, and indeed He is going before you into Galilee; there you will see Him.
 Behold, I have told you.”
 8 So they went out quickly from the tomb with fear and great joy, and ran to bring His disciples word.

-Make Resurrection Rolls!
-I used this recipe and it worked great!
+Make Resurrection Rolls on Easter morning!
+I used this recipe with crescent rolls and marshmallows!

-Talk about the significance of the Resurrection and the empty tomb.
+Talk about the significance of the Resurrection story and Jesus’ empty tomb.

 All of these Christian Easter Activities seemed to resonate with my children.
 They were able to understand more clearly what Easter means to us through these 6 days.
 I hope that you and your children enjoy celebrating with these Easter activities as much as we did!

 >>MORE HOLIDAY INSPIRATION<<

 - New Christmas Traditions to Start This Year

 - Farm-Themed Valentine’s Day Crafts